 - skin pigmentation

 Cravings for certain foods vary from pregnancy to pregnancy.
-Though you may have heard that pickle or ice cream cravings have something to do with your baby’s nutritional needs, that is just not true.
+Though you may have heard that pickle or ice cream cravings have something to do with your baby’s nutritional needs, it isn’t true.

 In an article published by Frontiers in Psychology, researchers examined several hypotheses for cravings.
-The nutritional deficit idea doesn’t hold up because the vast majority of foods craved by women (sweets and high-fat eats) aren’t rich in vitamins and minerals.
-Keep eating your favorite foods in moderation.
+The nutritional deficit idea doesn’t hold up because most foods women crave (sweets and food high in fat) aren’t rich in vitamins and minerals.
+So, keep eating your favorite foods in moderation.

 Braxton-Hicks contractions (or false labor) can start this week as your body begins its early preparations for labor.
-They are nothing to worry about.
-These contractions are usually mild, and also unpredictable.
+These contractions are usually mild, unpredictable, and nothing to worry about.

-Sometimes you’ll get a few just from sitting in a weird position, walking around too much, or being dehydrated.
+Sometimes you’ll get a few contractions from sitting in a weird position, walking around too much, or being dehydrated.
 Lying down and drinking water should quell stronger ones.

 If you notice pain or can time these contractions at regular intervals, contact your doctor.
 It could be a sign of preterm labor, which is a potentially serious complication.

-You should be having your anatomical scan sometime very soon, if you haven’t already.
+You may have already had a second ultrasound with an anatomical scan.
 This ultrasound examination is performed on the abdomen.
 It gives you a look at your baby from head to toe.
-The technician will go through all of the baby’s major organs and systems to see if they're functioning properly.
+The technician will go through all the baby’s major organs and systems to see if they're functioning properly.

 This exam can also give you information about your amniotic fluid levels, the location of your placenta, and even the sex of your baby.
 Many women choose to bring their partners or a special support person to this appointment.

-You can find private classes with a quick Internet search.
-Topics might include natural childbirth, labor techniques, breastfeeding, baby safety and CPR, big brother/big sister training, and more.
+You can find private classes doing a quick internet search.
+Search topics might include natural childbirth, labor techniques, breastfeeding, baby safety and CPR, big brother/big sister training, and more.

 Remember, Braxton-Hicks contractions are common in pregnancy and typically nothing to worry about.
 Their function is to prepare your uterus for labor.
 These sensations should be mild and irregular.
 Any strong, painful, or regular contractions could be signs of preterm labor, especially if spotting or bleeding accompanies them.